ya90net/Logistic-Map-Audio-Output/README.md

 Logistic Map Audio Output is an application to genarate noise from [Logistic Map](https://en.wikipedia.org/wiki/Logistic_map).

-This application is made from of [openFrameworks's example](https://github.com/openframeworks/openFrameworks/tree/master/examples/sound/audioOutputExample).
+This application is made with [openFrameworks](https://github.com/openframeworks/).

 ## Demo movie